Griffon26/taserver/README.md

    important if you want to make votekick work against "unkickable" hackers, but can be skipped if that does not interest you.

-4. If the login server is running behind a router you'll need to forward ports 9000 and 9001 TCP to the login server.
+4. If the login server is running behind a router you'll need to forward ports 9000/TCP and 9001/TCP to the login server.

 5. Start the login server by running the `start_login_server.py` script in the root of this repository (preferably from a command window so you can read the errors if it exits for